lumian2015/lockFreeProgramming/lock-free-stack.md

 16  }
 ```

-Next, we put the lock-free stack in a multi-threading enviroment to be accessed as a shared data-structure.
+Next, we put the lock-free stack in a multi-threading environment to be accessed as a shared data-structure.

 main.c